Sourdough Goodness

 11. Preheat the oven to 450F.

-12. Score your dough (slash the top using a blade) about couple inches deep.
+12. Score your dough (slash the top using a blade at a slanted angle) about an inch deep.

 13. Reduce the oven to 400F.